oamg/leapp/docs/source/build-schema.md

 to be able to simply and fast find specific builds.
 The schema itself looks like that (NVR without %{dist}):

-- for builds made from the master branch:
+- for builds made from the main branch:
 ```
 <name>-<version>-100.<timestamp>.<short-hash>.<branch>
 ```